alyssakalbus/DWD-InternetArt/README.md

 ## Final Website

-Obviously the UI/UX of this is dogshit, but it was fun to make.
+Obviously the UI/UX of this is very bad, but it was fun to make.

 <table>
   <tr>